dssg/hitchhikers-guide/sources/curriculum/0_before_you_start/pipelines-and-project-workflow/README.md

 helps you simplify the modeling process.

 ## Concepts

 A *data pipeline* is a set of code that handles all the computational tasks your project needs from beginning to end.
 The typical data pipeline is a set of functions strung together.
-Here's a simple example using scikit-learn's boston dataset:
+Here's a simple example using `scikit-learn`'s boston dataset:

 ![alt text](boston_pipeline.png "Simple Pipeline")